Proposal Framework

 All integration requests go through a risk assessment process where we consider things like counterparty risk, smart contract risk, and community size.

-MGPs are about common governance.
+PGP are about common governance.
 These are topics related to the treasury of the protocol and the DAO organization.
-MGPs may include things like liquidity mining votes, long term partnerships (i.e. DAO swaps), treasury allocation and budgets.
+PGP may include things like liquidity mining votes, long term partnerships (i.e. DAO swaps), treasury allocation and budgets.

-The proposal also outlines how more conservative parameters are best for MGPs since they relate to the treasury.
+The proposal also outlines how more conservative parameters are best for PGP since they relate to the treasury.

-These proposals are going to provide context and explain in detail what this means for Mimo as a whole.
-Examples of MIPs could be new version, smart contract modifications, governance framework updates, or updating signers on the treasury multisig.
+These proposals are going to provide context and explain in detail what this means for Parallel as a whole.
+Examples of PIP could be new version, smart contract modifications, governance framework updates, or updating signers on the treasury multisig.